 A composite video cable transmits a standard-definition analog video signal.
 It combines the color and brightness portions of a video signal together in a single cable.
 Composite video ports are commonly found on A/V components like DVD players, VCRs, and TVs.
 They have a yellow RCA plug on each end.
 They're usually grouped with red and white stereo audio ports for a complete A/V signal.

 DisplayPort is a digital connection used with computers, monitors, and HD displays.
 It can transmit audio, video, and other high-speed data.
-A DisplayPort connection can be converted to HDMI using an external adaptor.
+A DisplayPort connection can be converted to HDMI using an external adapter.

 DVI (Digital Visual Interface)

 DVI is a multi-pin connection used for passing digital video signals.
 It's found on some TVs, computers, and monitors.
 There are different kinds of DVI connections.
 DVI-D is the type of connection found on most home video gear.
 It carries digital-only signals.
 DVI-I is used with some computer video cards and can pass both digital and analog video signals.
-DVI connections can be converted to HDMI using an adaptor.
-This provides additional flexibility when pairing older and newer equipment together.
+DVI connections can be converted to HDMI using an adapter.

 Ethernet cables are used to connect devices to a network for high-speed access.
 Ethernet connection ports are found on computers, Smart TVs, gaming consoles, and Internet music players.
 Ethernet cable can be bought in bulk for custom length runs.
 RJ-45 connectors and a compression tool are used for termination.
 Pre-terminated fixed-length cables are also available.